 Cash Distributions to Unitholders - Our partnership agreement requires that, within 45 days after the end of each quarter, we distribute all Available Cash, as defined in the partnership agreement.
 We made cash distributions to our unitholders and general partner, including payment to our general partner related to our incentive distribution rights, of \$181.3 million, \$132.4 million and \$101.9 million during 2012, 2011 and 2010, respectively.
-We intend to continue making quarterly distribution payments to our unitholders and general partner cash from operations after the establishment of reserves.
+We intend to continue making quarterly distribution payments to our unitholders and general partner to the extent we have sufficient cash from operations after the establishment of reserves.